ranibb/TypeScript-Playground/README.md

 ## Classes vs. Interfaces

-Interfaces define just the shape of an objects whereas classes define the shape and contains the functionality to create objects of that shape.
+* Interfaces define just the shape of an objects whereas classes define the shape and contains the functionality to create objects of that shape.
+* In cases where we just want to provide type for the data we receive from external data source we prefer interfaces.
+* In case we need some runtime functionality we need classes since interfaces only exist at compile time.
+* Classes allow us to use object orientated programming techniques like inheritance.

+## Remark
+If you deal with complex objects and try to create new objects by the copy and change method, beachful. for instance, if you store the homePosition to another variable and change a coordinate and then look what happened to homePosition, you will not that it also changed the home position.
+The reason is that complex types like objects or arrays are passed by reference not by value.
+Only the primitive types are passed by value.